georgboehm/DOMemory/README.md

 # DOMemory React-Native Application

-Welcome to the README for the DOMemory React-Native application!
 This application serves as an index card system where users can create, update, and review cards for various topics.
 Users can then test themselves through session modes, with their progress being tracked over time.

 ## Screenshots